 Yes, children can continue to order lunch.
 They can also bring a packed lunch.
 Lunch times will be staggered and children will eat in the hall.
 We will clean the area after a group has used it.

 Will my child be able to play outside?

 There will be staggered break times, during this time children will stay with their group.
-They won’t be able to use the play equipment.
-Children will wash their hands after spending time outside.
+Each group will be given an outdoor space to use and children will wash their hands afterwards.

 Does my child need to wear uniform?

 Yes, we would like them to wear uniforms, but they don’t need to wear ties.
 If they have grown out of some of their clothes, please send them in something similar.